 It’s a thought on many high school students’ minds.
 They’ve watched older siblings, friends and cousins go to college only to graduate with a degree and thousands of dollars of debt.
-And for those in families falling in the awkward financial position of having too much income for many need-based grants, like the Pell Grant, but not enough to outright pay for college, they’re left looking to take loans.
+And for those in families falling in the awkward financial position of having too much income for many need-based grants like the Pell Grant, but not enough to outright pay for college, their option is to take loans.
 The Maryland Community College Promise Scholarship was created to fill that gap.

 The 2019-2020 school year was the first year the Maryland Promise Scholarship was funded.
 The scholarship covers up to $5,000 in tuition per year for eligible students to attend their local Maryland community college.

 “I wasn't the best student in school, and we're not in the most financially needy family, but we still got my whole tuition for the school year covered,” DiPietro said.

 Without the burden of paying for college, students are able to focus on their studies.

 “Thanks to the Maryland Promise Scholarship, I am able to take a full class load and obtain more credits than I would have been able to afford without the scholarship,” said business administration major Mary Greenawalt.